 Director of Community Engagement & Public Education

 Hi, I’m Leah and I am a Health Education Specialist & Community Engagement professional with over 15 years combined experience in the community, hospital, government and international development sectors.
-I’m excited to rejoin Epilepsy Toronto after 5 years away, and look forward to enhancing community relations, engaging clients in shared decision making and providing services which are inclusive and equitable.
+I’m excited to rejoin Epilepsy Toronto after 5 years away, and look forward to enhancing community relations, engaging clients in shared decision making and providing services that are inclusive and equitable.

 I hold a Doctorate and certification in Health Education and Masters in Comparative, International, and Development Education.
-This foundation has provided me with a firm understanding of the social determinants of health and behavior change models.
+This foundation has provided me with a firm understanding of the social determinants of health and behaviour change models.
 I am committed to building partnerships and working collaboratively with communities to address the needs of people living with epilepsy across the continuum of care.

 Please call or e-mail me if you have any suggestions on how we can together support clients throughout their epilepsy journey.

 Hi, am Bonnie "Tornado" Taylor the festival director for Toronto International BuskerFest .
 I have had the great privilege of working with Epilepsy Toronto on this great event since 2005.
 In addition I help out with Epilepsy Toronto's Christmas Gift Wrap campaign, and many other Epilepsy Toronto events over the years.
 Looking forward to continuing to bring Epilepsy "Out of the Shadows".